University Grants Commission of Bangladesh: Purpose

 The UGC is the apex body of all the affiliated public, private and international universities of Bangladesh.

 It provides funds for "Government Funded Universities" of Bangladesh.
 Its mission is to ensure the quality of higher education throughout the country.
-Private universities must obtain permission from UGC before they operate.
+Private universities must obtain permission from UGC before they are eligible to operate.

 UGC was designed to maintain the autonomous nature of the universities.
-The underlying principle is that the Government should not deal directly with the universities, either individually or collectively; instead, it should deal with the UGC, which, in turn, deals directly with the universities.
+The underlying principle is that the government should not engage directly with universities, either individually or collectively; rather, it should interact through the UGC, which in turn liaises directly with the universities.

 UGC offers scholarships to outstanding students, funds research, and organizes seminars.

 Administrative structure

 BUGC consists of the following members: